h12w/teff/SPEC.md

 (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
 The major difference between TEFF and OGDL is that TEFF disallow mutiple values occupying a single line.
-This constraint simplifies the parser, opens more possibilities for extention and makes it easier to compare two files line by line.
+This constraint simplifies the parser, opens more possibilities for extensions and makes it easier to compare two files line by line.

 Notation
 --------